sentinel37/Sensu-aggregator-generator/README.md

 This Terraform configuration will deploy two Sensu instances within AWS.
 One will be a aggregator of all instance metrics and the other will be a data generator.
 The Sensu Dasboard, from the Sensu aggregator instance, will monitor open ports every minute and check if the instance is running every 20 seconds.

 ### Requirements:
+Terraform will have to be installed on your local machine.

 |Resource|Explanation|
 |--------|----------|
 |AWS Access Key|Permissions to launch instance and create security groups|